 Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 If you search for the best WordPress gallery plugins, these are two of the first names you’ll encounter.
-Both are popular and highly rated — Modula with a 4.7-star rating on over 340 reviews and Envira Gallery with a 4.8-star rating on over 1,370 reviews (both according to WordPress.org).
+Both are popular and highly rated — Modula with a 4.7-star rating on more than 340 reviews and Envira Gallery with a 4.8-star rating on more than 1,370 reviews (both according to WordPress.org).

 Well, that’s the goal of this post.
-By going hands-on with both plugins and comparing them in a number of key areas, I aim to help you understand the key similarities and differences between these two plugins.
-Here are the six areas that I’ll compare them on:
+By going hands-on with both plugins and comparing them in a number of key areas, I’ll aim to help you to understand the key similarities and differences between the two.
+Here are the six areas I’ll compare them on:

 - Gallery layout options